 Angel Peak Campground has nine sites available for tent camping; each with picnic tables on a concrete underfoot, gravel pathways, and fire grates.
 Picnic shelters are located at three campsites; two with single shelters and one with a double shelter suitable for larger groups.
 Two accessible vault toilets and trash receptacles are conveniently located in the campground.
 A short nature trail winds among the plants that have found a niche along the desolate rim and leads to an overlook of the canyon where a bench is provided for relaxing and enjoying the view.

 Access to the Angel Peak Scenic Area is off US Highway 550, 15 miles south of Bloomfield on County Road 7175.
 Follow the gravel road along the canyon rim for approximately six miles to reach the campground, or stop at one of three developed picnic areas along the way to enjoy the view or have a bite to eat.
 It is important to note the gravel road may become impassible in bad weather.

-The area is subject to seasonal extremes and visitors should be prepared for changing weather; it can get cold in the winter, hot in the summer, and is prone to strong spring breezes.
+The area is subject to seasonal extremes and visitors should be prepared for changing weather.
 Always plan ahead, be prepared for weather changes and carry plenty of water.